davidkpiano/rrf-docs/form_reducers.md

 # Form Reducers

-In Redux Simple Form, a **form reducer** is a reducer that responds to any [field actions](todo) on the model (and its submodels) you specify when creating the form reducer.
+A **form reducer** is a reducer that responds to any [field actions](todo).
+When it receives a field action for a `model`, it updates the field state for that model.
+If applicable, it will also update the overall form state.
 Let's say your user model looks like this:

 ```js
 let initialUser = {